The Old Toll Gate

 It's a familiar name to anyone in the area and we all still call it that, too, even though you won't pay

 a toll these days to cross it.
-The Old Toll Gate was exactly that, a toll gate for a bridge that
+The Old Toll Gate was exactly that, a toll gate for a plank road that

-417. The bridge was originally located behind this building, next to a smaller building and Red's
+was originally located behind this building, next to a smaller building and Red's and Trudy's

-and Trudy's Hamburger Stand.
-Later, it was rebuilt in the present location.
+Hamburger Stand.
+Later, it was rebuilt in the present location (1963).

 The Portville Historical and Preservation Society put together an interesting article about the Old